Nitinyad/Multithreaded_proxy_web_server/README.md

 ![3](https://github.com/user-attachments/assets/fa46fc17-c46c-4a71-b1c5-5ab0092c5a56)

 ### Locks working
+- Mutex lock
 ![5](https://github.com/user-attachments/assets/b1311ca0-3c87-49d8-9121-aa77866f3db1)

-Semaphore , it is integer value and also same as locks if sem = 10 then max_client can access the cache are 10 , other have to wait in queue In Semaphores their are two function :
+- Semaphore , it is integer value and also same as locks if sem = 10 then max_client can access the cache are 10 , other have to wait in queue In Semaphores their are two function :
 1. sem_wait() -- it check the sem value if it positive then allow the thread to do manipulations of cache and decrease sem value by 1;